 When your baby is still an infant, flying is mainly about keeping them comfortable enough to sleep, since they aren’t old enough to stay up long stretches anyways.
 As they get older though, you’ll need to find some age appropriate toys that can be brought along.

 It took a bit of trial and error to figure out which were the best baby toys to keep our kids happy on the move.
 Not only do the toys have to be stimulating for your baby, but they also have to fit in a carry on (or a stuffed car), and it can’t be anything that gets lost too easily.

-The best travel toys for babies also won’t make to much noise, you don’t want to piss off your neighbors on the airplane, or get a headache from listening to things on repeat in the car.
+The best baby travel toys won’t make to much noise, you don’t want to piss off your neighbours on the airplane, or get a headache from listening to things on repeat in the car.

 With that in mind, we’ve rounded up some of the best baby travel toys on the market.
 A few of them are better road trip toys, and a few are really mean to be a baby airplane toy, but for the most part the toys are great no matter how you plan to travel.

 If you find that these toys are too young for you child, try checking out our roundup of the best travel toys for toddlers.